-- NE-2.1 Promote energy conservation throughout the community and encourage the use of renewable energy systems to supplement or replace traditional building energy systems. - NE-2.2 Implement energy and water conservation measures in City facilities and operations. - NE-2.3 Participate in regional energy efficiency financing programs such as low-interest revolving loan funds, the California Comprehensive Residential Building Retrofit Program, California First, and the Property Assessed Clean Energy (PACE) program that enable property owners to obtain low-interest financing for energy improvements. - NE-2.4 Encourage the retention and reuse of rainwater onsite and promote the use of rain barrels or other rainwater reuse systems throughout the community. - NE-2.5 Encourage new development to incorporate as many water-wise practices as possible in their design and construction. - NE-2.6 Conserve water through the provision of waterefficient infrastructure, drought tolerant plantings, greywater usage to support public parks and landscaped areas. - NE-2.7 Conserve water through the planting and maintenance of trees, which will provide for the capture of precipitation and runoff to recharge groundwater, in addition to providing shading for other landscaping to reduce irrigation requirements.
-Ensure that any 'community greening' projects utilize water-efficient landscape.
+- NE-2.1 Promote energy conservation throughout the community and encourage the use of renewable energy systems to supplement or replace traditional building energy systems. - Implement energy and water conservation measures in City facilities NE-2.2 and operations. - NE-2.3 Participate in regional energy efficiency financing programs such as low-interest revolving loan funds, the California Comprehensive Residential Building Retrofit Program, California First, and the Property Assessed Clean Energy (PACE) program that enable property owners to obtain low-interest financing for energy improvements. - NE-2.4 Encourage the retention and reuse of rainwater onsite and promote the use of rain barrels or other rainwater reuse or green infrastructure systems throughout the community. - NE-2.5 Encourage new development to optimize water efficiency measures and conservation practices in their design and construction. - NE-2.6 Promote the use of water-efficient landscaping on existing private property. - Conserve water through the provision of water-efficient NE-2.7 infrastructure, drought tolerant plantings, and greywater usage to support public parks and landscaped areas. - NE-2.8 Conserve water through the planting and maintenance of trees, which will provide for the capture of precipitation and runoff to recharge groundwater, in addition to providing shading for other landscaping to reduce irrigation requirements.
+Ensure that any 'community greening' projects utilize water-efficient landscape. - NE-2.9 Collaborate with the Solano County Water Agency to implement water conservation measures and ensure sustainable water supplies. - NE-2.10 Partner with Solano County Water Agency to conduct public education and outreach to Dixon residents and businesses about water-use efficiency. - NE-2.11 Work with the agricultural community to experiment with low water use agricultural techniques.

-- NE-2.A Connect businesses and residents with voluntary programs that provide free or low-cost energy efficiency audits, retrofit installations, rebates, financing and contractors by publishing information on the City's website. - NE-2.B Explore establishing a rebate program to promote the installation of renewable energy production systems including photovoltaics and other appropriate technologies. - NE-2.C Continue to provide water customers with information on conservation techniques, services, devices, and rebates by publishing information on the City's website and distributing flyers. - NE-2.D Update the Municipal Code to allow the use of greywater and rainwater catchment systems for all structures.
+- NE-2.A Connect businesses and residents with voluntary programs that provide free or low-cost energy efficiency audits, retrofit installations, rebates, financing, and contractors by publishing information on the City's website and through other digital, print, or in-person opportunities as feasible. - NE-2.B Explore establishing a rebate program to promote the installation of renewable energy production systems including photovoltaics, energy storage, and other appropriate technologies. - NE-2.C Continue to provide water customers with information on conservation techniques, services, devices, and rebates by publishing information on the City's website and distributing flyers. - NE-2.D Update the Municipal Code to allow the use of greywater and rainwater catchment systems for all structures. - NE-2.E Update the Urban Water Management Plan and Water Shortage Contingency Plan every five years in accordance with Department of Water Resources standards and water conservation best practices. - NE-2.F Coordinate with the Solano County Water Agency and conduct public education and outreach about water-use efficiency to Dixon residents and businesses.